-Are you looking for a gift for your favorite writer?
-Whether you need a writing gift for Christmas, a birthday, or something else, you’ve come to the right place.
+Are you looking for gift ideas for your favorite writer?
+Whether you need a unique gift for Christmas, a birthday, or something else, you’ve come to the right place.
 As a community of writers, we can tell you the best gifts for writers.
 Below we’ve listed our favorite ideas for gifts for writers.

 We have specific guides for different types of writers, so check out these sections below: